 Further, the colony really hasn't established itself yet.
 There are no eggs, larvae or pupae.
-Further, the population of worker bees won't necessarily represent all the age-based based roles.
+In addition, the population of worker bees won't necessarily represent all the age-based based roles.

 In short, a package of bees is a true starter, not just for the beekeeper but for the bees too!

 A nuc is quite different.
-It has a small number of frames (2-5, with 5 being a typical option) and these frames are placed directly into the target hive.
+It has a small number of frames (2-5, with 5 being a typical option) and these frames are taken from the nuc and placed directly into the hive.
 In a five-frame configuration, three frames contain brood, of all stages, while the outer two frames normally store honey and pollen.

 Although technically not a requirement, most nucs come with a queen.
 The nuc has workers and drones usually born from the queen herself.
-This is an important consideratiom, since there is no need for the workers to acclimatize to her - she is their mother!
+This is an important consideration, since there is no need for the workers to acclimate to her - she is their mother!